-- 1. On a Windows workstation, launch Internet Explorer and log in to the Oracle software delivery website. - 2.
-Select and download Oracle Linux version required for the x86 64 bit platform (see ASAP Compatibility Matrix). - 3.
-Burn the Oracle Linux ISO image to a DVD and install the Oracle Linux software on an x86 64 bit platform using the GUI Linux installer. - Select default installation options until you reach the page where it gives you the option to customize your installation.
+- 1. On a Windows workstation, launch Internet Explorer and log in to the Oracle software delivery website. - Select and download the Oracle Linux version required for the x86 64 bit platform (see ASAP Compatibility Matrix). - 3.
+Install Oracle Linux on an x86 64 bit platform. - 4.
+Select default installation options until you reach the page where you get the option to customize your installation.
 Select the Customize now, and click Next. - 5.
 Select Base System from the left menu. - 6.
 Select System Tools from the right menu. - 7.
 Click Optional packages. - 8.
 Select the Oracle Validated RPM package from the package list, and click Next.